 - 1. City of Pittsburgh projects may be required to be reviewed by the Pittsburgh Historic Commission.
-Grant applicants will be responsible to pay associated fees from their own funds. - 2.
-Renovation projects may require third party architects/engineers to be engaged by RAAC to review designs that are submitted for funding.
-In such cases, grant applicants will be responsible for paying associated fees from their own funds.
+Grant applicants will be responsible for paying associated fees from their own funds. - 2.
+Renovation projects may require third-party architects/engineers to be engaged by RAAC to review designs that are submitted for funding.
+In such cases, grant applicants are responsible for paying associated fees from their own funds.

-X. PROCUREMENT OF GOODS AND SERVICES
+IX.
+PROCUREMENT OF GOODS AND SERVICES